 The Source IP and TID are NOT displayed on the customer invoice, or when printing from within the admin interface.

-In a similar manner, the TID can be added to the website integration add-ons, such as Wordpress, Drupal, and Joomla.
+In a similar manner, the TID can be added to the website integration, such as WordPress, Drupal, and Joomla.
 The TID can be input through the various configuration pages and then automatically added to the code when it is generated by the system.

 [checkfront end_date="20160731" tid="summer-promo" lang_id="en"]